 1. Using the back of the pie press, cut circle out of pie dough

-2. Place dough circle into top of crimped side of the pie press, press dough circle slightly in the center
+2. Place dough circle into the top of the crimped side of the pie press, press dough circle slightly in the center

-3. Spoon filling onto indented portion of pastry circle, slightly off-center
+3. Spoon filling onto the indented portion of pastry circle, slightly off-center

 4. Using handles of pie press, fold press in half and squeeze tightly to crimp and seal edges

-5. Open pie press, to gently remove pie
+5. Open pie press, to gently remove the pie

-6. place hand pie on lined baking sheet.
+6. place hand pie on a lined baking sheet.